 - Caring for someone else and aren’t sure how they will manage when you aren’t there.

 - Frightened of having to stay in for longer than expected, not being able to go back home or make your own decisions.

 Who is paying for the care you are or may be receiving and will that continue?
 For how long?
 Is it free or means tested?
+What help is there?

 Your GP may like to review your medication and can provide access to other community services for example; district nurses, mental health services or falls prevention classes.

 Planning ahead and being prepared can save time and money.
 There are things that you can do without the need for care and support

 - Power of Attorney